tvmdl/docker-netbox/README.md

 # docker-netbox
-This is a docker container for [Netbox](https://github.com/netbox-community/netbox).
+This is a docker container for [Netbox](https://github.com/netbox-community/netbox) based on Alpine that uses the [S6-Overlay](https://github.com/just-containers/s6-overlay).

 ## Quickstart
 Example `docker-compose.yml` (netbox superuser creds will be logged on startup):